esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ![Fluorsocopy.](fig/fluoro.gif){alt='Fluorsocopy.'}
 *image courtesy of Ptrump16, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons*

- Flouroscopy images are stored in a DICOM but can be displayed as movies because they are typically cine-files.
+ Fluoroscopy images are stored in a DICOM but can be displayed as movies because they are typically cine-files.
 Cine- is a file format that lets you store images in sequence with a frame rate.